CrazyChloe03/APPhy/Unit 2/Explanation.md

 That's basically what happened.
 So that energy divided by distance is equal to the force required to push it through that.
 Okay?
 Average force.
 Any questions?

 Everybody got it?
 Okay.

+# MCQ Question 2

 Number 2.
 I think this was the only capacitor question here.
 You'll get more, I think, the next unit because the capacitors are used in a circuit.

 Okay?
 Alright?
 The figure shows 2 different capacitors made of identical parallel, conducting plates in capacitor 1.
 The plates are separated by different d.
 We're gonna be in this equation.